 Symptoms depend on the location of the lesions.
 They can range from barely detectable to disabling.
 It’s hard to distinguish CIS from MS based on symptoms alone.

 The difference between the two conditions may be detectable through an MRI.
 If there’s evidence of only one episode, you probably have CIS.
 If images show multiple lesions and evidence of other episodes separated by space and time, you may have MS.

 CIS is the result of inflammation and damage to myelin.
-This can occur anywhere in the central nervous system.
-It’s not exactly clear why this happens.
-Some risk factors have been identified:
+This can occur anywhere in the CNS.

 - Age.
-Although you can develop CIS at any age, it tends to be diagnosed in young adults between the ages of 20 and 40.
+Although you can develop CIS at any age, 70 percent of people diagnosed with it are adults between the ages of 20 and 40 years old.

-A CIS episode in your past puts you at increased risk for developing MS.
+A CIS episode in your past puts you at increased risk of developing MS.

-Your primary care physician will probably refer you to a neurologist.
-Your complete medical history and discussion of your symptoms is the first step.
+Gathering your complete medical history and having a discussion about your symptoms is the first step.
 Then, you’ll need a neurological exam, which could include checking your:

 - balance and coordination

 Some diagnostic tests to help find the cause of your symptoms are: